lsst-sqre/sqr-009/index.rst

  - support verification runs from the developer "local" environment
  - support multi users to keep results from user "local" verification runs, use GitHub auth for the SQuaSH API.
- - record measurements of a given metric per CCD, visit, patch specially for QC-Tier 2 and 3 where we process larger data sets.
-This also will make the drill down possible.
+ - record measurements of a given metric per Patch, Visit, CCD specially for QC-Tier 2 and 3 where we process larger data sets.
+If we aggregate metric measurements at the CCD level to the Visit level we can also implement some kind of drill down visualization.

 Commissioning Extensions for SQuaSH